bronson/geolocal/README.md

 ## TODO

-- [ ] performance information / benchmarks?
 - [ ] Add support for cities
 - [ ] other sources for this data?
 [MainFacts](http://mainfacts.com/ip-address-space-addresses), [NirSoft](http://www.nirsoft.net/countryip/)
       Also maybe allow providers to accept their own options?
+- [ ] release 1.0!
+- [ ] Detect nesting?
+Putting in_eu?, in_europe?, and in_france? generates a lot of redundant overlap.
 - [ ] Add support for for-pay features like lat/lon and timezones?